ovenror/librhdl/README.md

       out

     XOR> ls a0.in0
-    Direction: IN, open: NO
+    Direction: IN
     XOR> ls a0.in1
-    Direction: IN, open: NO
+    Direction: IN
     XOR> ls a0.out
-    Direction: OUT, open: NO
+    Direction: OUT

 Let's hope it does what it seems to do: